 In plain English, if you have the listed level of the drug in your system after last Thursday, you’re breaking state law regardless of your impairment level.

-This may be a new law in Ohio but its old news in Georgia.
-One of the most famous Georgia cases involving trace amounts of drugs and fatal accident is the Kevinezz case where a women with trace amounts of cocaine metabolites (not cocaine but the by products of cocaine after being broken down in the body, i.e., after impairment) got fifteen years in jail.
+This may be a new law in Ohio but it’s old news in Georgia.
+One of the most famous Georgia cases involving trace amounts of drugs and fatal accidents is the Kevinezz case where a woman with trace amounts of cocaine metabolites (not cocaine but the by-products of cocaine after being broken down in the body, i.e., after impairment) got fifteen years in jail.
 Done drugs, do the time.